-LONDON (Reuters) - London's Southbank Centre and its four resident orchestras will present a 2014/2015 season with an emphasis on contemporary music as well opening up the centre's concert venues to top-rank visiting orchestras, the center announced on Thursday.
+LONDON Jan 23 (Reuters) - London's Southbank Centre and its four resident orchestras will present a 2014/2015 season with an emphasis on contemporary music as well opening up the centre's concert venues to top-rank visiting orchestras, the centre announced on Thursday.

 Among the new music on offer are works commissioned by Southbank Centre from Steve Reich, Anna Clyne, Terry Riley, Unsuk Chin, Kaija Saariaho, Simon Holt, and with the Philharmonia Orchestra, James MacMillan.

-The focus on 21st century music comes after what the center says was the success of its "The Rest Is Noise" festival that focused on music of the 20th century.
+The focus on 21st century music comes after what the centre says was the success of its "The Rest Is Noise" festival that focused on music of the 20th century.

 "Building on the huge success of 'The Rest Is Noise' festival, when we saw more than 120,000 people engage with 20th century music in a new and intensive way, this year we present a season marked by its focus on 21st century music," Jude Kelly, the centre's artistic director, said in a press release.